adevkota-bit/project-team-3/code/front/README.md

 ### `npm start`

 Runs the app in the development mode.\
+You might need to install additional packages if you don't have them installed already. \
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\